rikyperdana/mithril-autoform/README.md

 * `meteormethod`: a server method to be called if `type` prop is `\method`.
 The server method will receive an object containing the submited values as a callback
 * `doc`: a document from the collection which will be updated by the generated form
 * `scope`: if you use `\update-pushArray`, return the name of the field that contains the array you want to push to
+* `autosave`: return `true` if you want to validate whenever form contents changes.
+Default is `false`
 * `hooks`: some functions that can be called before or after form submission
   * `before: (doc, cb) ->` receive `doc` object that contains submitted form values and return it as `cb` parameter after your modification of the `doc` object
   * `after: (doc) ->` after autoForm successfully inserted the submitted form values, the `doc` object will be returned

 ## Known Issues
-* Continuous m.redraw! makes the rendered input-field don't behave like the materializecss used to
+* Continuous m.redraw! makes you can't use tab key to move to the next field

 ## Further Development
 * Inclusion of autoTable generator